garvit-joshi/Competitive-Programming/README.md

 repositories such as code_chef Answers.
                            --Garit Joshi(Author)
 ```
+To Newbees I would Like you too First try C++
+as there primary Language and after you have an
+idea about all the algorithm, you may switch
+to other languages, but I would recommend you to
+use c++ as your only language in competitive
+programming as it has less runtime then other
+languages.

 ## Notes:
 1. The Python Codes i have used in this Repository are well Idented, and are built using python 3+ Interprter.